heuer/segno/docs/artistic-qrcodes.rst

 :ref:`output formats <serializers>` without additional dependencies on other libraries.

-Advanced graphics options require the Segno-PIL plug-in, which in turn depends on the `Pillow <https://pypi.org/project/Pillow/>`_ library.
+Advanced graphics options require the `qrcode-artistic <https://pypi.org/project/qrcode-artistic/>`_ plug-in, which in turn depends on the `Pillow <https://pypi.org/project/Pillow/>`_ library.

 The plugin can be used to create animated QR codes or static QR codes with a background image.